 Well, I think I’ve addressed all the quiz questions and hope this might have been of interest during the Christmas season when we tend to think about angels more often.

 Will you ever encounter an angel?
 Not likely, and if so it will probably happen when you least expect it.
-In the Bible, angel encounters were exceptions that tended to occur around critical times in redemptive history, and were not routine or every-day occurrences.
+In the Bible, angel encounters tended to occur around critical times in redemptive history, and were not routine or every-day occurrences.
 Individuals who received a visit from an angel were also afraid and surprised.
 In other words, they were not expecting it.